Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Simulation Study

-For the $d=1$ case, the results of the estimated posterior means under the true posterior $\Pi(\cdot|X_n)$, the limiting posterior $\widetilde\Pi(\cdot|X_n)$ in Theorem \ref{thm:bvm2:joint}, the limiting posterior $\Pi_*(\cdot|X_n)$ in Theorem \ref{thm:OU1}, and the $W_2$ distances between the marginal posteriors are reported in Table \ref{tab:W2.dim1}.
-The posterior mean estimates of the microergodic $\theta$ are accurate for the truth $\theta_0=0.5$ and the standard error decreases as $n$ increases.
-As expected, the posterior mean estimates of $\alpha$ are not consistent for the truth $\alpha_0=0.5$ in general, and show no sign of convergence for all three distributions.
-This verifies Theorem \ref{thm:OU1} that the marginal posterior of $\alpha$ does not converge as $n\to\infty$.
-For the BvM approximation accuracy, we can see that the $W_2$ distance between the true marginal posterior of $\theta$ and the normal limit in our BvM theorem decreases quickly to zero as $n$ increases.
-Furthermore, the $W_2$ distances between the true marginal posterior of $\alpha$ and the two approximations, the profile posterior $\widetilde\Pi(\ud\alpha|X_n)$ and the polynomially tilted normal distribution $\Pi_*(\ud\alpha|X_n)$ in Theorem \ref{thm:OU1} also show clear decreasing trends towards zero as $n$ increases.
-These empirical observations have verified our BvM result in Theorem \ref{thm:OU1} for the 1-dimenional Ornstein-Uhlenbeck process.
+For the $d=1$ case, Table \ref{tab:W2.dim1} reports the estimated posterior means under the true posterior $\Pi(\cdot|Y_n)$, the limiting posterior $\widetilde\Pi(\cdot|Y_n)$ in Theorem \ref{thm:bvm2:joint}, the limiting posterior $\Pi_*(\cdot|Y_n)$ in Theorem \ref{thm:OU1}, and the $W_2$ distances between the marginal posteriors.
+The posterior mean estimates of the microergodic $\theta$ are accurate for the true value $\theta_0=2$ and the posterior variance decreases as $n$ increases.
+As expected, the posterior mean estimates of $\alpha$ are not consistent for the true $\alpha_0=1$, and show no sign of convergence for all three distributions.
+For the approximation accuracy, we can see that the $W_2$ distance between the true marginal posterior of $\theta$ and the normal limit in our theorem decreases quickly to zero as $n$ increases.
+Furthermore, the $W_2$ distances between the true marginal posterior of $\alpha$ and the two approximations, the profile posterior $\widetilde\Pi(\ud\alpha|Y_n)$ and the polynomially tilted normal distribution $\Pi_*(\ud\alpha|Y_n)$ in Theorem \ref{thm:OU1} also show clear decreasing trends towards zero as $n$ increases.
+These empirical observations have verified our limiting distributions in Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1} for the 1-dimensional Ornstein-Uhlenbeck process.

 For the $d=2$ case, the results are summarized in Table \ref{tab:W2.dim2}, showing similar trends to those from the $d=1$ case.
-The posterior mean estimates of $\theta$ are accurate with standard errors decreasing with $n$, while the posterior mean estimates of $\alpha$ show no sign of convergence.
+The posterior mean estimates of $\theta$ are accurate with standard errors decreasing with $n$.
+The posterior mean estimates of $\alpha$ happen to be close to $\alpha_0=1$, though both the true posterior variance and the asymptotic posterior variance remain above 0.4 as $n$ increases.
 The $W_2$ distance between the true marginal posteriors and the limiting posteriors in Theorem \ref{thm:bvm2:joint} converges to zero as $n$ increases.
-This has verified the BvM approximation in Theorem \ref{thm:bvm2:joint} for the 2-dimensional process.
+This has verified the limiting distribution in Theorem \ref{thm:bvm2:joint} for the 2-dimensional process.